Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Built-in ClusterRoles

-Before creating custom roles, it’s worth knowing what Kubernetes already ships with.
-You can inspect any of them to understand what they grant and use them as a starting point.
+Before creating custom roles, know what Kubernetes already ships with.
+You can inspect any of them with kubectl get clusterrole admin -o yaml and use them as a starting point.

 RoleAccess Level